Scot Halpin: Playing with the Who

 At this time, Halpin and Danese were at the left edge of the stage, and Danese told the security staff, "He can play!"
 In truth, Halpin was lacking practice and had not played drums in a year, but Danese attracted the attention of the concert's promoter, Bill Graham.

-Halpin was given a small shot of brandy for his nerves before taking his place behind his first drumset since leaving Iowa.
+Halpin was given a small shot of brandy for his nerves before taking his place behind his first drum kit since leaving Iowa.

 Townshend shook Halpin's hand as he sat down.
-Moon's drum roadie, Mick Double, pointed out to Halpin that the hi-hat pedal was locked closed, whereas it would normally be unlocked by most drummers (this was because Moon played two bass drums in his large drumset, and preferred to play the hi-hat with his sticks).
+Moon's drum roadie, Mick Double, pointed out to Halpin that the hi-hat pedal was locked closed because Moon instead used both feet for his two bass drums.
 Daltrey introduced Halpin to the audience as "Scott", and went straight into the riff of "Smokestack Lightning".
 This was a very loose blues jam, Halpin's competent drum work fitting in well enough, and it shortly became "Spoonful".
 Less successful, however, was his contribution to the more complex "Naked Eye", and he struggled to provide the contrasting tempos, despite Townshend attempting to give him instructions.
 Halpin did not appear at all flustered, though, and established a steady beat throughout.
 The show ended after "Naked Eye", and Halpin took a center-stage bow with Daltrey, Townshend, and bass guitarist John Entwistle.
 Afterwards, he was taken backstage, along with his friend Mike, joined the band for a drink and snacks, and was given a Who concert jacket, which Halpin said was stolen from him later that night.
 Despite Moon's collapse, the concert lasted around the same length as most Who gigs at this time.

+Halpin said he was told he would be paid $1,000 for the gig, but he never got a check.
+He did, however, get a thank you note from Townshend years later.

-In later interviews, Daltrey talked about the evening, saying "Pete took Keith's passing out on stage in his stride, he kind of expected it might happen one day, but I was bloody angry with Keith for days afterwards.
-I thought he'd let everyone down.".
+In later interviews, Daltrey talked about the evening, saying: "Pete took Keith's passing out on stage in his stride, he kind of expected it might happen one day, but I was bloody angry with Keith for days afterwards.
+I thought he'd let everyone down."
 Daltrey also praised Halpin's ability, saying that the "papers missed it.
 He did a good job".
-Interviewed by Rolling Stone, Halpin admired the Who's great stamina, saying "I only played three numbers and I was dead."
+Interviewed by Rolling Stone, Halpin admired the Who's great stamina, saying: "I only played three numbers and I was dead."